Shop Concentrates · Connoisseur · Studio · After-Show

 Can a concentrate vape cart replace a dab rig?

-Functionally, for most consumption occasions, yes.
-The cartridge delivers concentrate-tier potency in a metered single-pull format without the rig, torch, or temperature-judgment step.
-The trade-off is less dose flexibility per hit and slightly less terpene presence than a low-temperature dab of premium live rosin.
+For most occasions, yes.
+The cartridge delivers concentrate-tier potency in a metered pull without the rig, torch, or temperature step.
+The trade-off is less control over each hit and a little less terpene presence than a low-temperature dab of premium live rosin.

 Is solventless concentrate safer than solvent-extracted concentrate?

-Both are safe when produced under NYS regulation, the COA confirms residual solvent levels below action limits for solvent-extracted product.
+Both are safe when produced under New York regulation, and the Certificate of Analysis confirms residual solvents are below the legal limit for solvent-extracted products.
 Solventless concentrates avoid the residual-solvent question entirely because no solvent is ever introduced.
-For customers who specifically want to remove that variable from the equation, solventless is the answer.
+If removing that variable matters to you, solventless is the answer.

 The Alchemy Editors